 Share St. George Street Improvement Plan on FacebookShare St. George Street Improvement Plan on TwitterShare St. George Street Improvement Plan on LinkedinEmail St. George Street Improvement Plan link

 Thank you for your participation in the initial round of engagement!
+The What We Heard Report is now available and can be viewed here.
 In Phase 2, we developed three visions with conceptual designs based on what we learned from the community during Phase 1.

 The St. George Street Improvement Plan is now entering Phase 3.
 This phase offers the community an opportunity to provide feedback on the three visions.
 It will also demonstrate how input from the first round of engagement helped shape and inform the draft concepts and designs.
 This next round of feedback will help us adapt, improve, and refine the Plan, bringing us one step closer to a finalized vision for St. George Street.